dgroomes/my-software/go/README.md

 * [X] DONE (Big restructuring but great result) Defect: beginning content is cut off.
 I think it's cutting off by as many additional lines there are per item beyond the first line.
 So a 2-line item will because 1 line to be cut off.
 The 'Filter: ' text input is missing, for example.
-* [ ] Need to handle items that exceed the full height?
 * [x] OBSOLETE (Already works, the content is just truncated, that's good) items that exceed the full width
 * [x] DONE Support 'fzf' search syntax.
 * [x] DONE (Update 2: I'm going to pare it down.
 A hard fork.
 Update 1: Alternatively, it might best to just do a shallow fork so that I can preserve the diff better.
 Not sure.)
 Pare down 'fzf' code.
 Thankfully I was able to get fzf integration without many (half?) of the original source